On the transition between the disordered and antiferroelectric phases of the 6-vertex model: Results

 \end{theorem} We briefly survey some of the rigorous results on the phase transition of the Ashkin--Teller model near its self-dual curve.
 It is natural to search for possible phase transitions when changing the parameters along the lines in which~$J/U$ is constant (this corresponds to changing the temperature when the term in the exponent of~\eqref{eq:Ashkin-Teller measure def} is multiplied by an inverse temperature parameter).
-When doing so with~$J>U>0$, it has recently been shown by Raoufi~\cite{Rao19} that a sharp phase transition occurs at the self-dual curve in the sense that the correlations of~$\tau$, $\tau'$ and~$\tau\tau'$ decay exponentially fast in the distance when~$\sinh 2J< e^{-2U}$ and stay uniformly positive when~$\sinh 2J> e^{-2U}$ (the proof uses a monotonic random-cluster representation developed in~\cite{PfiVel97} and a general approach~\cite{DumRauTas17} allowing to show sharpness for monotonic measures using the OSSS inequality~\cite{OdoSakSchSer05}).
+When doing so with~$J>U>0$, under plus boundary conditions, correlations of~$\tau$, $\tau'$ and~$\tau\tau'$ can be shown to undergo a sharp phase transition at the same curve of parameters~$\gamma_c$: they decay exponentially fast in the distance when ~$(J,U)$ is below~$\gamma_c$ and~stay uniformly positive when~$(J,U)$ is above~$\gamma_c$\footnote{One needs to use a monotonic random-cluster representation developed in~\cite{PfiVel97,ChaMac98} and a general approach~\cite{DumRauTas17} allowing to show sharpness for monotonic measures using the OSSS inequality~\cite{OdoSakSchSer05}.
+See a recent work~\cite{AouDobGla23} for the details.}.
+Provided that the transition under free boundary conditions also occurs at~$\gamma_c$, this implies that~$\gamma_c$ coincides with the self-dual curve~$\sinh 2J = e^{-2U}$.
 Rigorous results on the critical behavior are available only at~$J=U=\tfrac14 \log 3$ (critical 4-state Potts model) where all correlations are known to have power-law decay~\cite{DumSidTas17} and at~$J=\tfrac12 \log (1+\sqrt{2})$, $U=0$ (two independent critical Ising models) where correlations in~$\tau$ and~$\tau'$ decay as~$|u-v|^{-1/4}$~\cite{onsager1944crystal, mccoy2014two, Smi10,CheHonIzy15}.
-When $U>J>0$ and the parameters are varied on a line with~$J/U<\frac{1}{2}$ fixed, Pfister~\cite{Pfi82} (see also H\"aggstr\"om~\cite{Hag96}) proved that there exist three phases~--- a disordered phase and an ordered phase (for $\tau, \tau'$ and $\tau\tau'$) as well as an intermediate phase in which~$\tau$ and~$\tau'$ are disordered but~$\tau\tau'$ is ordered (see Figure~\ref{fig:AT-phase-diagram}).
-This behavior is predicted to persist, when $U>J>0$, for all values of the ratio~$J/U$ and Theorem~\ref{thm:ashkin-teller} supports this prediction as it shows that on the part of the self-dual curve~$\sinh 2J= e^{-2U}$ with~$U>J>0$ the model indeed has the properties of the intermediate phase.
+When $0<J<U$ and the parameters are varied on a line with~$J/U<\frac{1}{2}$ fixed, Pfister~\cite{Pfi82} (see also H\"aggstr\"om~\cite{Hag96}) proved that there exist three phases~--- a disordered phase and an ordered phase (for $\tau, \tau'$ and $\tau\tau'$) as well as an intermediate phase in which~$\tau$ and~$\tau'$ are disordered but~$\tau\tau'$ is ordered (see Figure~\ref{fig:AT-phase-diagram}).
+This behavior is predicted to persist, when $0<J<U$, for all values of the ratio~$J/U$ and Theorem~\ref{thm:ashkin-teller} supports this prediction as it shows that on the part of the self-dual curve~$\sinh 2J= e^{-2U}$ with~$0<J<U$ the model indeed has the properties of the intermediate phase.
 However, our results do not show that the intermediate phase extends beyond the self-dual curve.

 The following corollary is a straightforward consequence of the positive association of the spin representation established in Theorem~\ref{thm:fkg} and the coupling between the spin representation and the Ashkin--Teller models described in Proposition~\ref{prop:coupling-AT-6V}.